seanslma/maki/Data/Caching/Redis/Install.md

 ```

 ## Windows
 Redis is not officially supported on Windows.

 Had to install it on WSL2.
+See Linux section.

+After start the redis-server from WSL2, we can use the server from windows (Need to install redis-py in windows).